THE LINHA COLLECTION

 The ceramic tiles are made from locally sourced clay from Viúva Lamego’s own clay quarry, which is situated near the factory.

 Clay is a purely natural product that is created through decomposition of silicate-bearing rocks.
-Clay consists primarily of clay minerals, is generally plastically deformable given sufficient water content, and becomes solid when dried or fired.

 The tiles are fired at 960 degree Celsius and become extremely resistant through this process, withstanding heat, precipitation and uv-radiation while keeping their vibrant shine.